We tend to trust what goes on in our brains. After all, if you can’t trust your own brain, what can you trust?

 Since you must first identify the distortions you struggle with before you can effectively challenge them, this resource is a must-have.

-The Unhelpful Thinking Styles handout lists and describes several types of cognitive distortions to help you figure out which ones you might be dealing with.
+The Cognitive Distortions handout lists and describes several types of cognitive distortions to help you figure out which ones you might be dealing with.

 The distortions listed include: